 • One disorder may serve a secondary role for the other

 • Two disorders are often disproportionate in severity

 • Both Disorders are surrounded by stigma, minimization and denial

 • The disorders are often disproportionate in motivation for change

 “Approximately 50% of people with behavioral health challenges also experience a substance abuse disorder,” Barlow said.
 As a result, coordinated, integrated services are the cornerstone of effective supports.
 Four strategies were suggested to assist individuals with both a behavioral health and substance use challenge: structure, self-study, goal setting/celebration, and family support.
 Each of these components play a critical role in New Vitae The Mitchell Clinic’s intensive outpatient services.
 Services include a half-day partial service that emphasizes education, peer support, and processing for individuals with co-occurring disorders, behavioral health challenges, or substance use.

-For additional information on co-occurring supports, please contact New Vitae The Mitchell Clinic at 484-664-1400.
+For additional information on co-occurring supports, please contact New Vitae Wellness and Recovery at 610-965-9021.